GPIO

 Analog Input robot.INPUT_ANALOG Allows you to read a voltage, like a voltmeter

-Pullup Input robot.INPUT_PULLUP Like analog, but uses a weak pullup resistor
+Pullup Input robot.INPUT_PULLUP Like input, but uses a weak pullup resistor

 TIP